EduanWilkinson/ncov_cpt/narratives/ncov_cpt.md

 ```

 # [SARS-CoV-2 in Cape Town ](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?c=clade_membership&d=tree,map&l=radial&p=grid&transmissions=hide)
 Our phylogenetic reconstruction contains 46 whole genomes sampled during the first month of the epidemic in Cape Town, South Africa.
 This roughly correlates to 10% of the diagnosed cases over the same time period.
-By analysing these genotypes against a backdrop of SARS-CoV-2 genotypes from around the world we can gain unique insights into the epidemic.
+By analyzing these genotypes against a backdrop of SARS-CoV-2 genotypes from around the world we can gain unique insights into the epidemic.
 <br><br>
 Some of the questions we are interested in are:
 <br><br>
 * Is the epidemic in Cape Town caused by a single introductory event or was it seeded by multiple introductions?
 We hypothesis that the epidemic in Cape Town was seeded by multiple introductions of SARS-CoV-2.
 * What is the source of the introduction(s)?
-We hypothesis that most of the viral introductions occured from European sources, given the high travel volumes between Cape Town and the European continent, particularly in the months of February and March.
+We hypothesis that most of the viral introductions occurred from European sources, given the high travel volumes between Cape Town and the European continent, particularly in the months of February and March.
 * What is the timing of these viral introductions?
-Given the diangostic testing data we hypothesis that all the introductions occured between mid February and mid March, prior to travel restrictions.
+Given the diagnostic testing data we hypothesis that all the introductions occurred between mid-February and mid-March, prior to travel restrictions.
-* Do we observe any unqiue mutations common to the viral population in Cape Town?
+* Do we observe any unique mutations common to the viral population in Cape Town?

 # [Early genotypes from Cape Town ](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?c=clade_membership&d=tree,map&f_author=Susan%20Engelbrecht%20et%20al&l=radial&p=grid)
-The phylogenetic reconstruction suggest at least nine introductions of SARS-CoV-2 into Cape Town.
+The phylogenetic reconstruction suggests at least nine introductions of SARS-CoV-2 into Cape Town.
 Accurate inference is hampered by the highly conserved nature of this virus.
+Given that only 10% of diagnosed cases were genotyped and analyzed, the true number of viral introductions into Cape Town is most definitely much higher.
+<br><br>
-Given that only 10% of diagnosed cases were genotyped and analysed, the true number of viral introductions into Cape Town is most definitely much higher.<br><br>The observed genetic variants of SARS-CoV-2 in Cape Town can be divided into three main clades of the novel coronavirus: 19A, 20A and 20B.
+The observed genetic variants of SARS-CoV-2 in Cape Town can be divided into three main clades of the novel coronavirus: 19A, 20A and 20B.

 # [Timing of the introductions](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?d=tree,map&f_author=Susan%20Engelbrecht%20et%20al&l=radial&p=grid)
-Based on the molecular clock analyses we can confirm that all the introductions into Cape Town occurred between the last week of February and in the first two weeks of March 2020. <br><br>February and March is high tourist season in Cape Town with hundereds of thousands of arrivals in the two months.
+Based on the molecular clock analyses we can confirm that all the introductions into Cape Town occurred between the last week of February and in the first two weeks of March 2020.
+<br><br>
+February and March is high tourist season in Cape Town with hundreds of thousands of arrivals in the two months.
 Following the rising number of confirmed diagnosed cases in the Republic, the national government quickly enforced a lockdown.
 This basically brought international travel to and from South Africa to a halt.
+We therefore, don't expect any subsequent introductions into the Cape Metro area after 15 March 2020.
+<br><br>
-We therefore, don't expect any subsequent introductions into the Cape Metro area after 15 March 2020.<br><br>As travel restrictions are eased we will keep a close eye out for the emergence of new variants which may be the result of new introductions.
+As travel restrictions are eased we will keep a close eye out for the emergence of new variants which may be the result of new introductions.

 # [Introduction of Clade-19A](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?d=tree,map&f_author=Susan%20Engelbrecht%20et%20al&p=full)
 Three isolates (Tygerberg 4, 6 & 31) contained mutations more similar to the Asian variants of SARS-CoV-2, clustering in the 19A clade.
 <br><br>
 The genetic sequence of Tygerberg 4 does not differ to the Wuhan-Hu-1 reference strain.
 The Wuhan-Hu-1 reference was the first genome sequence of SARS-CoV-2 to be published in early January 2020 and is the genome against which all sequences are measured.
-Contact tracing points to a recent travel history to the United Kingdom for the individual from whom this virus were genotyped.
+Contact tracing points to a recent travel history to the United Kingdom for the individual from whom this virus was genotyped.
 This suggest transmission from China to the UK and onwards to Cape Town.
 <br><br>
 With regards to Tygerberg 6 and 31 these two genotypes share two common mutations (G26144T and C14805T) relative to the Wuhan-Hu-1 reference stain.
 For Tygerberg 6, the molecular clock and ancestral state reconstruction suggest spread from China to the United Kingdom and onwards to Cape Town.
 Along the chain of transmission additional mutation events occurred leading to the genetic profile we observe in Tygerberg 6.
 <br><br>